 This week, Instagram announced that they’ll be cracking down on inauthentic accounts and likes.
-In their announcement, they acknowledged they’ve seen accounts using third-party apps to get more likes and followers and they’re putting a stop to it.
+In their announcement, they acknowledged they’ve seen accounts using third-party apps to get more likes and followers and are stopping it.

 How are they doing it?

-In addition, Instagram acknowledged that people may have unknowingly provided their username and passwords to such third parties.
+In addition, Instagram acknowledged that people may have unknowingly provided their usernames and passwords to such third parties.
 So, if you receive one of these in-app messages, simply change your password.
-As a result, the access to your account from the third parties will be removed.
+As a result, access to your account from third parties will be removed.

 What does this mean for me?

-This is great news for business who use Instagram.
+This is great news for businesses that use Instagram.
 You can now feel confident in knowing that the followers, likes, comments, and messages that you are receiving are legitimate and authentic.

 In the past, Instagram had received scrutiny for not doing enough in these sort of situations.
 So, it is great to see that these changes are being made for the user's benefit.